eclipse-theia/theia/doc/coding-guidelines.md

 bind(CommandContribution).to(LoggerFrontendContribution).inSingletonScope();
 ```
 <a name="di-function-export"></a>
 * [4.](#di-function-export) Don't export functions, convert them into class methods.
-Functions cannot be overridden to change the behaviour or workaround a bug.
+Functions cannot be overridden to change their behavior or work around a bug.

 ```ts
 // bad